pdoehle/swc-notes/git.md

 nothing to commit, working directory clean
 ```

-- We can see the projects history using `git log`.
+- We can see the project's history using `git log`.

 ```bash
 $ git log